akkartik/mu/apps/README.md

 Some apps written in SubX and Mu.
 Check out:

 * `tile`: [A text-mode postfix calculator](https://mastodon.social/@akkartik/104896128141863951)
   that updates as you type.
+Prototype.
+Look at this to see what is currently possible, not how I recommend building software.

   <img alt='tile app' src='../html/rpn5.png' width='500px'>